thacuber2a03/jsonparser/assets/jsonparser.md

     let parser = Parser::new(lexer);
     println!("{}", parser.parse());

-    // remove the token loop if you come from the lexer
+    // remove the token loop if you come from the lexer article

     Ok(())
 }